-Proposals to corporations and foundations must be cleared by either Duke's Office of Corporate Relations or Foundation Relations.
+Proposals to corporations and foundations must be cleared by either Duke's Office of External Partnerships or Foundation Relations.
 ORS will confirm that the proposal has been cleared for submission but faculty are encouraged to seek clearance early in the proposal preparation process.

 If needed, ORS will secure Presidential and/or Vice-President for Research authorization.

 Also, when preparing proposals to corporations, bear in mind that the University's relationship with industry is governed by several policies, including:

 - University Industry Guidelines

 - Patents and Technology Transfer Policies Governing Research